lagrangians2lasers/lagrangians2lasers.github.io/_posts/2025-01-23-jasveer-singh.md

   - path: "assets/img/Jan25/Jassi4.jpeg"
 ---
 {: .box-note}
 Is Einstein's theory of gravity correct?
 If so, let's take it to its most extreme.
 We dive into the strong-field regime during a black hole merger - the most extreme environments where gravity reigns supreme, to test the limits of Einstein's gravity.
-We see how the event horizons evolve during a merger and how non-linear effects help to corelate these changes to gravitational waves that we can measure.
+We see how the event horizons evolve during a merger and how non-linear effects help to correlate these changes to gravitational waves that we can measure.
 We prove why these must be dominated by "quasi-normal modes" and how the non-linear effects will look like in them.

 We take an analytical approach to calculate the non-linear solutions, especially near the event horizon and calculate these non-linearities and see how well they stand up to results from simulations and observations from LIGO (they do :))